vtrHH/lab-react-ironnutrition/README.md

 ![](https://media.giphy.com/media/fH0dyqpPJRvTbiF5rJ/giphy.gif)

-If you don't remember how to create responsive columns with Bulma, you can check the [documentation](https://bulma.io/documentation/columns/basics/).

-### Iteration 5 | Bonus | Group ingredients
+### Bonus: Iteration 5 | Group ingredients

-You made an awesome application, but you have found a little problem in the UX.
+You've build an awesome application, but there's a little problem in the UX.
 For example, if you click twice on "Pizza", it will display 2 lines "_1 Pizza = 400 cal_" instead of 1 line "_2 Pizza = 800 cal_".
 Fix that problem.

-### Iteration 6 | Bonus | Allow the user to remove an ingredient
+### Bonus: Iteration 6 | Allow the user to remove an ingredient

-On the "_Today's food_", add a trash icon to let users removing one of their items.
+On each item on the "_Today's food_" list, add a button with a trash can icon that allows the user to remove each of the items.
+To start, you might want to write "Remove" inside of the button, and later choose what approach to take to insert the icon.
+We would recommend checking either [Google Material Icons](https://material.io/resources/icons) or [FontAwesome](https://fontawesome.com/).
+You might also get a good result by just inserting an emoji 🗑.

 Happy coding! 💙